Auto Insurance:

 4. Collision Coverage

-This pays for damage to your vehicle when you hit something—another vehicle, a pole, a fence, or someone who parked like a maniac.
+Collision pays for damage to your vehicle when you strike another vehicle or object—whether it’s a car, a fence, or anything else solid.

 5. Medical Payments / Personal Injury Protection (PIP)

-These cover your medical bills regardless of who caused the accident.
+Both cover your medical expenses regardless of who caused the accident.

 Lost wages